-Imagine that all of the data streaming from your wearable device, flowing from the connected gadgets in your doctor’s office, and gathering in your electronic health record could speak.
-Now, imagine that all of this data could speak to you, asking you how you’re feeling, and alerting your doctor when you’re sick.
+Imagine that all of the health data streaming from your wearable device, flowing from the connected gadgets in your doctor’s office, and gathering in your electronic health record could speak.
+Now, imagine that all of this health data could speak to you, asking you how you’re feeling, and alerting your doctor when you’re sick.

 Sound farfetched?
 Conversa, a San Francisco-based StartUp Health company, is making this a reality for people across the country.
 And, with the $8 million Series A the company announced yesterday, Conversa is getting closer to making it a reality for you, too.

 “We’ve been rolling out to some fairly large health systems,” West Shell, Conversa’s CEO, said after the raise.
 “We’re growing our team, developing more scalable business operations, and investing heavily in our engineering and product capabilities so we can expand what we do and how we do it.”

 But what does Conversa do?
 And how does it do it?